sk-py/JavaIO/README.md

 # Java.IO
-A file-sharing made program made using java.io and java.net.
+A file-sharing program made using java.io and java.net.

 Prerequisites for using this on any system :
 1. JDK should be installed on the sender and receiver's devices.